 Thorne has adequate indoor learning space for large groups during adverse weather conditions.
 In the event of heavy rain, lightning, or snow, some or all of the outdoor activities will be replaced with indoor activities that convey the same educational material.
 If your district/school is on a one-hour weather delay or greater, then it is likely that your field trip will need to be rescheduled.

 Thorne cannot guarantee bi-lingual instructors or instructors with ESL experience for its field trips.

-Nature Experience Field Trips take place at Sombrero Marsh Environmental Education Center in Boulder or Bob Taylor Recreation Area in Littleton.
+Nature Experience Field Trips take place at Sombrero Marsh Environmental Education Center in Boulder.

 Nature Experience Field Trips can be offered from Tuesday through Friday.